Anomaly induced transport from symmetry breaking in holography: Introduction

 Anomaly induced transport phenomena are extremely active areas of research that arise in the context of relativistic field theories of chiral fermions, going beyond the scope of perturbation theory \cite{Kharzeev:2015znc,Bastianelli:2006rx}.
 These anomalies have been instrumental in shaping the modern understanding of relativistic hydrodynamics \cite{Landsteiner:2012kd}.
 Quantum anomalies, such as the chiral anomaly, give rise to novel transport phenomena such as the chiral magnetic (CME) and the chiral vortical (CVE) effect that arise at finite temperature and chemical potential.
 The CME is observed in systems with chiral imbalance, and it is responsible for the generation of an electric current induced by an applied magnetic field and parallel to it~\cite{Fukushima:2008xe}, while the CVE is the generation of an electric current induced by a vortex in the medium and parallel to the vorticity vector.
 These are examples of anomaly induced transport phenomena, meaning that quantum corrections to classical symmetries are the ultimate responsible of them, and they represent fascinating phenomena arising in certain quantum systems.
 Moreover, an important property of these phenomena is that the anomaly induced currents are non-dissipative, i.e. they don't contribute to entropy production~\cite{Son:2009tf}.

 The anomaly-induced effects have practical implications in high-energy physics and in condensed matter systems.
 In high energy physics the search for signatures of anomaly induced transport in heavy ion collisions is an on-going endeavor and has culminated in the iso-bar program at RHIC and the LHC \cite{STAR:2009wot,Kharzeev:2019zgg}.
 These collisions could lead to event-by-event parity violation, which is a significant departure from the expected symmetry properties of the system.
 The CVE can also be important in heavy ion collisions especially due to the proven presence of large vorticity \cite{STAR:2017ckg}.
-In condensed matter physics the CME is at the origin of the observed large enhancement of the longitudinal conductivity of Weyl and Dirac semi-metals subject to a magnetic field \cite{Li:2014bha}.
-The CVE has so far played a minor role in condensed matter physics.
+In condensed matter physics the CME is at the origin of the observed large enhancement of the longitudinal conductivity of Weyl and Dirac semi-metals subject to a magnetic field~\cite{Li:2014bha,Gooth:2017mbd}.
+Similar anomalous chiral transport effects have been studied also in chiral superfluids with vorticity~\cite{Bevan:1997pqv,Nissinen:2021gke}.